CFCommunity/CF_CleanUp/ReadMe.md

         where age >= 80 and age <= 89
     ", {}, { dbType: "query" });

 We believe that this syntax is easy to remember, terse, and just as intuitive as the `<cfquery>` tag.
+There is no need to call `execute()`, and the result is always returned.